 Also in line with the spirit of traditional contemplative movements around the world, we offer all our programs free of charge, on a purely donation basis.
 We are dedicated to letting go of the fear and competition deeply embedded in the money economy, and instead embrace the trust and compassion brought forth by a gift-based economy – a movement of sharing that cultivates our capacity for mutual care, and recognizes that true balance is not maintained by the self-serving mind, but by the vastness and richness of nature.

-All the Sunday gathering talks are now being recorded, and can be found on archive.org at this link: Touching Earth Talks (they also include some talks given by Satya elsewhere).
+Some of the Sunday gathering talks have been recorded, and can be found on archive.org at this link: Touching Earth Talks (they also include some talks given by Satya elsewhere).

 Below are some links to essays by Satya -